 Note: Our demos were created in Linear color space (a setting found in Project Settings).
 We recommend switching to it if your project is in Gamma color space, although this is entirely optional.

-Below are the instructions on how to import Flat Kit.
+Below are the written instructions on how to import Flat Kit.
+You can watch the video above of follow the guide below.

 Step 1.
 It’s advised that you imported Flat Kit from Unity Package Manager.
 Go to Window ▶︎ Package Manager.
 On the top left find the My Assets drop down menu.
 You’ll find Flat Kit among your assets.
 Choose the version you’d like to import.
 Click Import.